transcom/mymove/README.md

 1. `make db_dev_init`: initializes a Docker container with a Postgres database.
 1. `make db_migrate`: runs all existing database migrations, which do things like creating table structures, etc.
+1. You can validate that your dev database is running by running `bin/psql-dev`.
+This puts you in a postgres shell.
+Type `\dt` to show all tables, and `\q` to quit.

 ### Setup: Server